I beg to move,

 This has been a fantastic debate celebrating the Commonwealth from the perspective of Manchester, of Birmingham earlier in the day, and even of Romford, where, if I have no other plans, I will be going to the market on Saturday to join the festivities.
 I will just have to check my diary to see whether I am free.

 The debate has been wide-ranging.
 I will try to pick up on a number of consistent themes.
 LGBT rights were mentioned, with a number programmes on which we are focusing.
 I want to focus on this issue, although it is not directly within my list of ministerial responsibilities.
 The hon.
 Member for Rhondda (Chris Bryant) asked specifically about flags.
-I stated the position in a previous debate and that position has not changed, but I am more than happy have a chat to him about that.
+I stated the position in a previous debate and that position has not changed, but I am more than happy to have a chat with him about that.
 The Opposition Front Bench speakers mentioned the issue of youth.
 The Foreign Office was represented at director level, but I am more than happy to meet youth parliamentarians of the Commonwealth myself next time around.
 That is a commitment.

 The Minister will remember that a year ago, he and I sat down together and discussed a project, which is now known as CP4G—the Commonwealth Partnership for Good—between the Commonwealth Parliamentary Association, the Westminster Foundation for Democracy and other partners.
 As he knows, that partnership has been put together.
 Its focus is on trying to help youth, women, LGBT and those with disabilities into parliamentary democracy.
 Does he agree that this helps to answer some of the questions asked by the Opposition, and that it is proving successful?